PdxCodeGuild/Full-Stack-Day-Class/notes/job-interviewing.md

 I was told to evaluate candidates on:

-* Knowing what they claim to know
+* Knowing what they claim to know; resume as talking points
 * Demonstrating working through difficulty; no need to be perfect on first try!
-* Understanding tradeoffs of material
+* Understanding tradeoffs of material / knowing what you don't know
 * Seeming to work with you, rather than for you or against you
 * Having an interest in learning the content that the company is working on
 * Would you want to work next to this person?